 Pricing: $15-$25/user per month.

-Asana is a popular project management software solution that has a lot of weight behind its name.
+With a lot of weight behind its name because of heavy venture capital funding, Asana is a popular project management software solution.
 Asana makes the list of Monday.com alternatives because they are similar tools geared towards less complex work.

 Pros: Asana is a well-designed software solution that is a regular hit with small teams.
 At various pricing levels, teams can add more traditional project management features as their projects grow.
 Asana also offers plenty of integration capability and multiple ways to manage projects.